 a: to arbitrate (something, such as a legal matter) as a judge or third party

 b: to review

 Well, this is different.
 Thirty minutes seems like an awfully short basketball game.
-Side note: originally, coaching was not allowed during the game.
-Players could only discuss game play or be coached during halftime.
+Side note: there was no coaching during game play, originally.
+Players were only coached during halftime.

 Nowadays, basketball has four 12-minute quarters.
 Keep in mind that the game was reset after each score.
 Someone had to climb a ladder to retrieve a scored ball and then the next round of play would begin again with a center court tip-off.
 This slowed the game down significantly.
 That being said, game-time probably wasn’t much longer than today’s game.

 I for one would like to commend Adam Silver for not reinstating this rule.
 Sudden death for a tie game at the end of regulation time?
 Over time gives me anxiety as it is, but at least each team gets a fair chance to answer.